a-sit/PDF-Over/.github/ISSUE_TEMPLATE/feature-request-template.md

 ---
-name: Feature request template
+name: ✍️ Feature Request
-about: Describe this issue template's purpose here.
+about: If something would improve your experience, tell us so we can add it.
 title: ''
 labels: "✍️ feature request"
 assignees: ''